lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

     ![](docs/images/ss26.png)

-1. Give the model a name and ensure you machine learning service is detected, then click the `Publish` button
+1. Give the model a name and ensure you machine learning service is detected, for exaple `NNModeler-flow`, then click the `Publish` button

     ![](docs/images/ss27.png)